Quick Answer

 Small balance or just need to top off?
-These items are available at any pharmacy or Amazon's FSA store.
+These items are available at any pharmacy or Amazon's FSA store:

 - Sunscreen (SPF 15+): $8-15 per bottle.
-Stock up for the year.
+Stock up for the year — eligible since the CARES Act of 2020.

 - Pain relievers: Ibuprofen, acetaminophen, Tylenol, Advil — $5-12.